-The John Taylor label started in 2019 with a passion for the positive power of sustainability and timeless design in the fashion industry and its impact on mindless consumption.
+The John Taylor label started in 2019 with a passion for the positive power of sustainability, inclusivity and timeless design in the fashion industry and its impact on mindless consumption.
 My approach is to make clothing that will endure through the years – in quality and style.

 From the beginning I have been connected to nature and art.
-I grew up on an orange grove in Florida spending my days outside exploring with my dog Sport, creating art, swimming in lakes and the ocean, and selling my hand squeezed orange juice.
+I grew up on an orange grove in Florida spending my days outside with my dog, creating art, swimming in lakes and the ocean, and selling hand squeezed orange juice from our land.
 I never cared much for school and found my satisfaction in the outdoors and creating things with my hands.
-At the age of 11 I had to say goodbye to the lake, to the orange grove and to Sport.
+At the age of 11 I had to say goodbye to the land.
 I began a new chapter of life going to various boarding schools in the Northeastern United States and losing myself entirely among the harsh winters, enforced structure, and focus on academics.
 University was the last thing on my mind and I spent two years traveling, working on boats, and backpacking.
-My creative reawakening happened when I moved to Baja, Mexico - sleeping on isolated beaches and traveling by sailboat, foot, and kayak for 3 months.
-After that I moved to Missoula, Montana to study Anthropology where my journey into ethical fashion began.
+My creative reawakening happened when I traveled through Baja, Mexico - sleeping on isolated beaches and traveling by sailboat, foot, and kayak for 3 months.
+After that I moved to Missoula, Montana to study Anthropology where my journey into ethical fashion quietly began.

 My background in ethical fashion goes back to 2009 as a founder of a sustainable eyewear company whose frames were handmade from responsibly sourced American hardwoods and eventually bioplastic (made from renewable plants) as a response to plastic frames.
 I left the company to focus back on nature and the ocean.
 Upon my departure I began planning an expedition to row across the Pacific Ocean from California to Hawaii along with 3 others - no sails, no motors, relying only on human power - collecting water samples for microplastic research for Adventure Scientists Organization and water composition studies for NASA's Aquarius Project, contributing to a better understanding of the earth’s climate system.
 While on the open ocean for 58 consecutive days we faced hypothermia, massive swell and storms, hallucinations, up close whale sightings, hatches flooding, being thrown out of my oar seat by a rogue wave, vertigo, dehydration, insomnia, and the most beautiful sunsets, sunrises, stars and moon phases you could imagine.
 What I found the most inspiring and disturbing was seeing plastic trash floating by every day at sea.
 Experiencing how little I needed in life on this boat and all of the trash I had seen floating by inspired me to join a movement to disrupt our current relationship with consumption and inspire positive change in all aspects of creating.